mocox/PY-Data-Structures/README.md

-# PY-Data-Structues
+# Data Structues Using Python
-Python algorithms and data structures

-Here is a list of some common algorithms and data structures and some explanations.
+Python algorithms and data structures is a set of file to help understand algorithms and data structures.
+Although these files are written in python the principles are the same for any language.
+Just convert them to the language of your choice, javascript, C#, java etc.

 You can check out these sorting algorithms visually at https://visualgo.net/en

 ## A list of Files